 The Dialog Token field value is copied from the Dialog Token field in the corresponding (#5284)EPCS Priority Access Enable Request frame.

 The Status Code field values are defined in Table 9-78 (Status codes).

-(#5598)(#1709)The EDCA Parameter Set element is defined in 9.4.2.28 (EDCA Parameter Set element).
-The EDCA Parameter Set element is only transmitted by an AP.

-.
+(#4176) The Priority Access Multi-Link field is defined in 9.4.2.312.5 Priority Access Multi-Link element.